evoredact/infinite-minigames/README.md

-# infinite-minigames
+# Infinite Minigames

-Open-source mod for game called MiSide to unlock access to play minigames forever.
+Allows you to play minigames forever by pressing `F3`.
+Inside the console you can see when the mod is on/off.
+When mod is off you can continue your run.